 Does Homeowners Insurance Cover Damage From Water?

 Insurance companies hate water damage.
 It’s expensive, isn't easy to repair, and happens often.
 The average water damage/freezing claim is $9,633 and it was the second most common claim with about 1 in every 50 homes reporting a water damage claim each year.

 5 Main Types of Water Damage

 Insurance providers are very strict about how they classify and cover different types of water damage.
-Because it is so frequent, and many times preventable with proper home maintenance, carriers have carved out what type of water damage they cover and what they do not.
+Many times water damage is preventable with proper home maintenance so carriers have carved out what type of water damage they cover and what they do not.
 The most common types of water damage are: